phpfui/ORM/README.md

 **PHPFUI\ORM** is not an attempt to write an abstraction around SQL as other ORMs do, rather it is a way to work with SQL that closely matches the semantics of SQL, with the power of PHP objects.
 It allows PHP to manipulate SQL queries without having to write SQL in plain text.
 This is very useful for queries generated via user interfaces where the user is given a lot of flexability in how a query is defined.

 ## Features
-- **Active Records** that present a fully type checked object interface and implement basic CRUD functionality.
+- **Active Records** A fully type checked object interface and implement basic CRUD functionality.
-- **Active Tables** for full table operations including support for where, having, limits, ordering, grouping, joins and unions.
+- **Active Tables** Full table operations including support for where, having, limits, ordering, grouping, joins and unions.
-- **Data Cursors** that implement **iterable** and **Countable** eliminating the need for full arrays read into memory.
+- **Data Cursors** Cursors implement **iterable** and **Countable** eliminating the need for full arrays read into memory.
-- **Validation** for fully customizable and translatable backend validation.
+- **Validation** Fully customizable and translatable backend validation.
-- **Virtual Fields** for get and set semantics.
+- **Virtual Fields** Supports get and set semantics for any custom or calculated field.
-- **Migrations** simple migrations offer atomic up and down migrations.
+- **Migrations** Simple migrations offer atomic up and down migrations.
-- **Relations** for parent, children, one to one, many to many, and custom relationships.
+- **Relations** Parent, children, one to one, many to many, and custom relationships.
+- **Transactions** Object based transaction meaning exceptions can not leave an open transacton.
-- **Type Safe** to prevent stupid type errors.
+- **Type Safe** Prevent stupid type errors.
-- **Raw SQL Query Support** execute any valid SQL command.
+- **Raw SQL Query Support** Execute any valid SQL command.
+- **Multiple Database Support** Work with multiple databases simultaneously.
-- **MultiDatabase Support** built on PDO with support for MySQL, MariaDB and SQLite.
+- **Multi-Vendor Support** Built on PDO with support for MySQL, MariaDB and SQLite.

 ## Usage
 ### Setup